-Your clients or customers regularly identify or associate your business with its branding, including its business name, logo or slogan.
+Your customers regularly identify your business by its branding which could include its business name, logo, colouring or slogan.

-Therefore, whether you are starting a new business or running an established business, it is important that you protect your brand by registering a trade mark.
+Whether you are starting a new business or running an established one, it’s important that you protect your brand by registering appropriate trade marks.

 What is a trade mark?